Updated December 2020

-To make meaningful comparisons, we compare the data of companies with similar experience and expertise, based on their annual hydrocarbon production.
-In the graphs below, companies are sorted by their BOE production over the past 12 months.
+To make meaningful comparisons, we compare the data of companies with similar annual hydrocarbon production.
+In the graphs below, companies are sorted by their BOE production over 12 months, ending in April 2020.
 The graphs default to companies that produce over 20 million BOE per year; this can be changed using the "Company volume" filter.

-The tool below can be used to search the "Company volume" for a specific company.
+The tool below can be used to find a specific company’s annual production.

 Water-Use Intensity by Project

-Generally, companies that use greater proportions of recycled and alternative make-up water have lower nonsaline water-use intensities.
-However, several variables affect the volume of total water used to fracture a well, including fracture length, vertical depth, and number of fractured stages.
+Generally, companies that use greater proportions of recycled and alternative make-up water have lower nonsaline water use intensities.
+However, several variables affect the volume of total water used to fracture a well, including fractured length, vertical depth, and number of fractured stages.
 Although more water may be used because of those variables, they may also result in greater production, which means that there could be little effect on nonsaline water use intensity.

-The chart below shows the hydraulic fracturing nonsaline water-use intensity by company for wells fractured in 2018.
+The chart below shows the hydraulic fracturing nonsaline water use intensity by company for wells fractured in 2019.

-The nonsaline water-use intensity by geological formation or group for the company volume selected is shown below in the chart on the left.
-Select a company from the filter and you will see the nonsaline water-use intensity for that company.
-This will make it possible to compare the company to the average intensities of its production volume group.
-All nonsaline water-use intensity by formation is below in the chart on the right.
+The nonsaline water use intensity by geological formation or group aggregated by annual company production is shown below in the chart on the left.
+Select a company from the filter and you will see the nonsaline water use intensity for that company.
+This will make it possible to compare the company’s water use intensity to the average for that production group.
+All nonsaline water use intensity by formation or group is below in the chart on the right.

-We generally expect that nonsaline water-use intensity will improve as technology advances and operators produce more efficiently from the formations they operate in.
+We generally expect that nonsaline water use intensity will improve as technology and regulations advance, enabling the use of more alternative make-up water sources, and operators produce more efficiently from the formations.

 Our data shows that hydraulic fracturing activity happens mostly in areas where nonsaline water resources are abundant and existing allocations are relatively low.

-Nonsaline water-use intensity within geological formations are in the chart below.
-The left column shows the volumes of nonsaline, recycled, and alternative make-up water used by each company in 2018; the middle column shows the hydrocarbon production for wells fractured in 2018; and the right column shows the nonsaline water-use intensity for wells with 12 months of production history.
-Hover over the nonsaline water-use intensity to show both the nonsaline water volume used in wells with at least 12 months production and the 12 month production value used to calculate intensity.
+Nonsaline water use intensity within geological formations (or geological groups) is provided in the chart below.
+The left column shows the volumes of nonsaline, recycled, and alternative make-up water used by each company in 2019; the middle column shows the hydrocarbon production for wells fractured in 2019; and the right column shows the nonsaline water use intensity for wells with 12 months of production.
+Hover over the nonsaline water use intensity to show both the nonsaline water volume used in wells with at least 12 months production and the 12-month production value used to calculate intensity.